 Incentive

 Through a grant received by the Initiative Foundation, we were able to offer four \$50 gift cards to participants.
-On a weekly basis throughout the survey period, we selected one winner from participants who entered the drawing at the end of the survey.
+Throughout the survey period, we selected one participant who entered the drawing at the end of the survey.

 Response Rate